Automated contract negotiation platform Pactum raises $11M

 Pactum, a platform that leverages AI to automatically negotiate supplier contracts for enterprises, today announced it has raised $11 million in a series A round of funding led by Atomico.

-The company’s so-called “negotiation-as-a-service” platform, which hits general availability from today, has already been used by several major enterprises, including Walmart, the world’s largest retailer, which first signed up for a pilot program last year to automate negotiations with its supplier network.
+The company’s “negotiation-as-a-service” platform hits general availability from today and has already been used by several major enterprises.
+Clients include Walmart, the world’s largest retailer, which first signed up for a pilot program last year to automate negotiations with its supplier network.

 Pactum’s software essentially scans a contract, extracts what it believes to be the key priorities, and then sets about negotiating terms with the supplier through a chatbot.